 I used the garden cucumbers from my CSA box.
 If you use garden cucumbers, make sure they are unwaxed or peel them.
 The best cucumbers for this recipe are Japanese, followed by English.
-Japanese cucumbers look like English, but the skin is bumpy.
-They are mild with minimal seeds.
+The skin of the Japanese cucumber is bumpy and they have a mild with minimal seeds.
 They are also crisp and less bitter than the garden cucumber.
-English cucumbers have less flavor, but they also have a thinner skin and less seeds.

 Make sure the rice vinegar used is unseasoned.
-Seasoned rice vinegar has sake, salt, and sugar added.
-It is often used in sushi rice.
+Seasoned rice vinegar has sake, salt, and sugar added for sushi rice.